-Continuously inhabited since the 11th century BC, Varanasi is known as a city as old as time.
-Unlike other ancient cities in Greece and Rome, Varanasi is still living, aging and attracting pilgrims.
-Situated on the bank of the sacred Ganges River, Varanasi has always been a religious hub and the holiest city.
-Hindus believe that Varanasi is the city of Lord Shiva, who walked here with his wife Parvati at the beginning of time.
+Continuously inhabited since the 11th century BC, Varanasi has been described as a city as old as time.
+But unlike the ghostly ancient cities in Greece and Rome, Varanasi is still living, aging and attracting pilgrims.
+Situated on the bank of the sacred Ganges River, Varanasi has always been a religious hub and the holiest Hindu city.
+Devotees believe that Varanasi is the city of Lord Shiva, who walked here with his wife Parvati at the beginning of time.

 Varanasi is also believed to be the battlefield where the god Krishna set fire to his imposter.
 Lord Rama was also said to have come to do penance after slaying the demon Ravana.
-For me, the gods and demons fail materialise.
+For me, the gods and demons failed to materialise.
 On my part, I also fail to visualise them.
 That’s because the Varanasi I see today is so down to earth and so close to all the vagaries and realities of life as I know it.
+It is as beautiful as it is filthy.
+It is spiritual and yet throbbing with commerce and material concerns.

 During the Mauryan era under Emperor Ashoka, Varanasi was connected by a road starting from Taxila in present-day Pakistan and ending at Pataliputra (present day Patna).
-It was remarkable conduit for the two major Buddhist learning centres in Taxila and Nalanda.
+It was a remarkable conduit for the two major Buddhist learning centres in Taxila and Nalanda.
 Over time, a hive of spiritual and commercial activity had evolved along the holy river.
 Hindu pilgrims believed (and still believe) that death at Varanasi breaks the cycle of rebirth.
-Meeting this demand, are scores of residences which cater to dying Hindu devotees from all parts of India and every corner of the world.
-These are no 5-star accommodations and can be pretty squalid.
+Meeting this demand, are scores of residences which cater to dying Hindu devotees, not just from all parts of India but every corner of the world.
+These are no 5-star accommodations for those awaiting death and conditions can be pretty squalid.
 The majority of the lodgers are old, sick and destitute.
-Coming here to take their last breath brings much comfort to these suffering beings.
+Coming here to take their last breath brings much mental and spiritual comfort to these suffering beings.

 Buddhist scriptures, the Jataka Tales also refer to Varanasi as a prosperous city called Jitwari, not far from Sarnath, the place where the Buddha delivered his first sermon.
 While it is unlikely that you will cross paths with any of the gods or demons at Varanasi, you are certain to absorb the beat and breath of this naturally scenic and idiosyncratic settlement.